Politics & International Relations - Gender Politics & International Relations

 The MSc Gender, Politics and International Relations is a 90-credit programme.
 Full time students must take three 10-credit modules in the autumn trimester, and three 10-credit modules in the spring trimester.
 Students must also submit a thesis worth 30-credits.

-Core and Option Modules for MSc Gender, Politics and International Relations (credits in parentheses)
+Core and Option Modules for MSc Gender, Politics and International Relations:

 Core Modules